CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

 `text1.concordance("whale")`

-The output shows us the 25 characters on either side of the word, "whale" in Moby Dick.
+The output shows us 25 instances of the 79 characters on either side of the word, "whale" in Moby Dick (this is the default in the concordance function - we won't change these parameters just now).
 Let's try this with another word, maybe "love".
 Just replace the word, "whale" with love, and we get the contexts in which Melville uses "love" in Moby Dick.
 Concordance is used (behind the scenes) for several other functions (including "similar" and "common_contexts")

 Let's now see which words appear in similar contexts as the word "love".
 NLTK has a built-in function for this as well, 'similar'.